baetyl/baetyl/docs/guides/Config-interpretation.md

   cert: Server public key path
 functions: function list
   - name: [MUST] The function name, must be unique in the function list.
-    handler: [MUST] The function of Node.js code to handle message, for example, 'sayhi.handler'
+    handler: [MUST] The function of Node code to handle message, for example, 'sayjs.handler'
-    codedir: [MUST] The path of Node.js code
+    codedir: [MUST] The path of Node code
 logger: Logger configuration
   path: The default is `empty` (none configuration), that is, it does not write to the file.
 If the path is specified, it writes to the file.
   level: The default value is `info`, log level, support `debug`、`info`、`warn` and `error`.
-  format: The default value is `text`, log print format, support `text` and `json`.
-  age:
-    max: The default value is `15`, means maximum number of days the log file is kept.
-  size:
-    max: The default value is `50`, log file size limit, default unit is `MB`.
-  backup:
+  backupCount:
     max: The default value is `15`, the maximum number of log files to keep.
 ```